-Illustration 6 Arliss Street Station Street Level
+Illustration 7 Arliss Street Cross Section Street Level

-Arliss Street is a major business street in Long Branch with the Purple Line light rail transit proposed to operate on the side of Arliss Street.
+Arliss Street is a major business street in Long Branch with the Purple Line proposed to operate on the side of Arliss Street.

 The Long Branch Sector Plan gives priority to the Purple Line planning, engineering, and design process and recognizes that its integration within the Arliss Street right-of-way will result in an atypical cross section width due to site-specific transit station and area circulation needs.